Geek-MD/raspiupdater/README.md

 # sysupdater
-This is a bash script to automate Raspberry Pi system update.
+This is a bash script to automate Raspberry Pi packages update.
+Last update to the script, also updates python packages.

 Things to do after dowloading script
 1. Make shell script executable runing "chmod +x sysupdater.sh"